RamaneekGill/dicom-batch-loader/README.md

 Also this pipeline should ideally be deployed as a microservice and not embedded.
 You can do some pretty cool things with apache spark and simultaneously training a variety of different models.

+## Part 3 Parsing Outer Contours

+### Changes Made

+Minimal changes were made to `wrangler.py`.
+Due to adequate code design in the previous phase.
+Changes to note:
+- Use a decorate pattern to parse inner OR outer contours with the same code. `get_i_contours()` and `get_o_contours()` call the private method `_get_contours()` since both inner and outer contour file paths have the same structure they can also reuse the `_get_contour_id()` private method as well.
+- Needed to make changes to the matcher for inner contours and dicom images to fetch the right image id.
+This required another check with having a loop for finding the matching outer contour file.
+This is inefficient but the O(n^3) loop can be reduced to O(3) by using dictionaries to fetch a file path based on `patient_id`, and `image_id`
+- The `wrangle()` method on the `Wrangler` module was augmented to return meta data as well as original contour vertice lists of inner and outer contours for visualization purposes.
+This method has potential to be parallelized easily due to loading multiple types of files at once all independently of one another.
+- The `Wrangler` module would work better as a class due to its dependence on the `data_dir` parameter in many methods.
+TODO

 # NOTES: